Specnr/MultiResetWall/README.md

 - overallAttemptsFile: File path for overall attempt count.
 Default: "data/ATTEMPTS.txt"
 - dailyAttemptsFile: File path for session attempt count.
 Default: "data/ATTEMPTS_DAY.txt"

+### Minecraft

+- minecraftWindowNaming: The format used to set the titles of your Minecraft windows on macro reload.
+Default: "Minecraft* 1.16.1 - Instance #"

 ## Credit